SynxFlow/SynxFlow/docs/source/Modules/engines.rst

 Simulation Engines
 ==========================================

-The SynxFlow package includes multiple simulation engines implemented as C extensions.
+The SynxFlow package includes multiple simulation engine modules implemented as CUDA extensions.
-Each engine is exposed as a Python class with a common interface.
+Each engine is exposed as a Python module with a common interface.
 The following sections describe the API for each simulation engine:

 - **flood**: Flood simulation engine.
 - **landslide**: Landslide runout engine.
 - **debris**: Debris flow simulation engine.

+.. py:module:: flood

+   **Overview:**

+   The *flood* module provides the core functionality for simulating flood dynamics using GPU acceleration.

+   **Function: run(work_dir)**

-.. py:class:: flood(work_dir)
+   .. py:function:: run(work_dir)

+      Executes the flood simulation.

       :param work_dir: str
          The path to the working directory that contains all necessary input files (e.g. digital elevation models, rainfall data) and where simulation outputs will be stored.

-   **Overview:**

-   The *FloodEngine* class provides the core functionality for simulating flood dynamics using GPU acceleration.
-   It performs the simulation based on the provided input data and returns a status code indicating success or failure.

-   **Methods:**
+      :returns: int
+         A status code where a return value of 0 indicates that the simulation completed successfully, and any non-zero value indicates an error.

-   .. py:method:: run()
+   .. py:function:: run_mgpus(work_dir)

-      Executes the flood simulation.
+      Executes the flood simulation using multiple GPUs.

-      **Returns:**
+      :param work_dir: str
+         The path to the working directory that contains all necessary input files (e.g. digital elevation models, rainfall data) and where simulation outputs will be stored.

-         int
+      :returns: int
-         A status code where a return value of 0 indicates the simulation completed successfully, and any non-zero value indicates an error.
+         A status code where a return value of 0 indicates that the simulation completed successfully, and any non-zero value indicates an error.

    **Example:**